Junction conditions for LRS spacetimes in the $1+1+2$ covariant formalism: Examples

 \subsection{The Oppenheimer-Snyder collapse}

-Finally, let us now turn to the analysis of a non-static case: the Oppenheimer-Snyder collapse.
-We work on this problem by making two different choices of the exterior metric to illustrate the important issue of the role of the observer in junction conditions.
+Finally, let us now turn to the analysis of a non-static case: the Oppenheimer-Snyder collapse \cite{Oppenheimer:1939ue}.
+We work on this problem by making two different choices of the exterior metric to illustrate an inductive application of junction conditions and highlight the role of the observer.